jfrog/SwampUp2024/JFTD-110-How to Automate Your Way to DevOps Success/module2-jf-security-automation/jf_security_config_as_code/lab3_watches/README.md

-# 4 - JFrog Xray Indexed Repo config
+# Lab 3 - JFrog Xray Indexed Repo config

 The terraform (tf) resources in this folder will help you map JFrog Xray security, license, and operational risk policies to different jfrog resources (repos, builds, release bundles).